janneshopman/RKSymFoam/README.md

 file, similar to the usage of pimpleFoam.
 This will be used if the LES variable above is set to true.
 * If running DNS, set LES to false, as shown above.
-In this case the chosen model will not be used, but need to be present as dummy variables.
+In this case the chosen model will not be used, but needs to be present as dummy variable.
 * Example transport model, in constant/transportProperties add the line:

 <pre>